gsoft-inc/wl-web-configs/docs/rslib/configure-dev.md

 ```

 !!!info
-`@workleap/rslib-config` is configured by default for [bundleless](https://lib.rsbuild.dev/guide/basic/output-structure#bundle--bundleless) output.
-Rslib bundleless support expect the typescript configuration file `include` option to target the source files folder.
-If the project source files folder is not `src`, update the previous code sample to target the appropriate source files folder.
+`@workleap/rslib-config` is configured by default to produce [bundleless](https://lib.rsbuild.dev/guide/basic/output-structure#bundle--bundleless) output.
+Rslib's bundleless mode expects the `include` option in the TypeScript configuration file to point to the project’s source files folder.
+If the project's source files are not located in the `src` folder, update the provided configuration sample to target the correct source folder.
 !!!

 ### `rslib.dev.ts`